Lens Stochastic Diffraction: A Signature of Compact Objects in Gravitational-Wave Data

+Sensitivity forecasts follow from Poisson statistics: the number of secondary signals, and hence the accumulated LSD power, scales linearly with $f_c$ through $\bar\kappa_c$.
+A null result over an observation time $T_{\rm obs}$ excludes at 90\% confidence level (c.l.) abundances $f_c > 2.3/[\rho^2_{\rm LSD,pop}(f_c{=}1)\,T_{\rm obs}]$, where $2.3$ is the 90\% Poisson factor for zero counts.
+Details of the computation, including the window degradation at finite $M_l$, are given in the End Matter, Appendix B.

-Detection of the LSD or its absence provides competitive limits on the abundance of compact objects with $M\gtrsim 10^3 M_\odot$.
+Detection of LSD or its absence provides competitive limits on the abundance of compact objects with $M\gtrsim 10^3 M_\odot$.
 Fig.~\ref{fig:forecast} shows current lensing constraints from quasars~\cite{Esteban-Gutierrez:2023qcz}, stars~\cite{Mroz:2024mse,Blaineau:2022nhy,Oguri:2017ock}, type Ia supernovae~\cite{Zumalacarregui:2017qqd} and GWs from LVK O3a \cite{Basak:2021ten}, as well as expected limits from fast radio bursts (FRBs)~\cite{Munoz:2016tmg}, GWs under single-lens analysis~\cite{Jung:2017flg,GilChoi:2023qrz} and with LSD (90\% c.l. and 1 year of observation).
-The lensing limits for $M\gtrsim 300 M_\odot$ will be dominated by lensed GWs in the near future.
-Single-lens analyzes are more constraining for objects with $M\sim (8\pi G f)^{-1}$.
-The improvement is due to wave-optics lensing effects, which are excluded from the LSD by signal windowing.
-Instead, for $M\gg (8\pi G f)^{-1}$, LSD incorporates information from low-amplitude images, representing an order-of-magnitude gain in sensitivity.
+Lensing limits for $M\gtrsim 300 M_\odot$ will be dominated by lensed GWs in the near future.
+Single-lens analyses are more stringent for objects with $M\sim (8\pi G f)^{-1}$ due to wave-optics lensing effects (excluded from LSD by signal windowing).
+Instead, for $M\gg (8\pi G f)^{-1}$, LSD incorporates information from low-amplitude images.
+Counting only the brightest secondary image above a search threshold $\rho_{\rm img}=6$ (an optimistic benchmark for sub-threshold searches of additional images) under identical population assumptions and time window yields limits weaker than LSD's by ${\sim}2.5$ orders of magnitude for all networks (End Matter, Appendix C).
+The counting limits flatten at high mass like the dedicated single-lens forecasts~\cite{Jung:2017flg,GilChoi:2023qrz} and the LVK O3 search~\cite{Basak:2021ten}, validating the comparison.